Table of Contents

 Each scheme has parameters allowing configuration by meter type.

-• Locking: date on which the site data is locked to prevent modification in the past.
-Useful to freeze self-consumption rates after billing, for example.
+• Locking: date at which the site's data is locked to prevent modification in the past.
+Useful for freezing self-consumption rates after invoicing for example.

-• Show only validated data: hides the display of site data (investor view) that could not be validated, for example due to a missing meter.
+• Display only validated data: hides the display of site data (investor view) that could not be validated, for example due to a missing meter.

-• Validate on visualization: forces validation of the data when accessing the visualization page.
-Disabling this option is useful in cases where data validation would slow down page loading too much.
+• Validate upon visualization: forces the validation of data when accessing the visualization page.
+Disabling this option is useful in cases where validating data would slow down page loading too much.

 Rules